How to build production-ready SaaS systems: scalable multi-tenant architecture, GDPR compliance, and an engineering standard for the DACH market.

 "The most common production issues don't come from missing code — they come from missing tests under realistic conditions.
 A tenant mix in staging is not an optimisation; it's a baseline requirement."

-Engineering for SaaS therefore always includes setting up staging pipelines that can be auto-populated with anonymised production data so realistic test scenarios are guaranteed.
+Engineering for SaaS therefore typically includes setting up staging pipelines that can be auto-populated with anonymised production data so realistic test scenarios are reproducible.

 With the architecture in place, the next goal is securing production readiness through systematic best practices and checklists.
 Production-ready SaaS is far more than working code: it includes operational processes, security documentation, and demonstrable quality assurance.